Breastfeeding works on a simple supply and demand principle.

 You may find however that your baby’s urine may smell of it once it has been consumed, some mothers also report that some babies do not like the taste when it gets into the milk.

-12. Brown rice
+12. Brown Rice

 High in carbohydrates, most moms will shy away from eating brown rice.